libra/website/docs/my-first-transaction.md

 libra%
 ```

-If you have problems building the client and connecting to the testnet, refer to [Troubleshooting -  Client Build and Run](#client-build-and-run).
+If you have problems building the client and connecting to the testnet, refer to [Troubleshooting](#client-build-and-run).

 **Note**: If you would like to run a validator node locally on your system, follow the instructions in [Run a Local Validator Node](#run-a-local-validator-node).
 The instructions for creating accounts, minting coins, and performing a transaction are the same as that for a node on testnet.

 ## Create Alice's and Bob's Account

-Once your client is connected to the testnet, you can run CLI commands to create Alice's and Bob's accounts.
+Once your client is connected to the testnet, you can run CLI commands to create new accounts.
+We will walk you through creating accounts for two users (let's call them Alice and Bob).

 ### Step 1 - Check if the CLI client is running on your system